Wilsonian Renormalization of Neural Network Gaussian Processes: Renormalizing Gaussian features

 where we have defined the \emph{effective action}

 with $\mathcal{D}\GPlow\coloneqq\prod_{k\leq\kappa}\mathrm{d}f_{mk}$, and similarly for $\mathcal{D}\GPhigh$.
-In field-theoretical language, the effective action corresponds to the low-energy (cf. footnote \ref{ft:freq}) effective action that describes the system up to the scale set by the cutoff, $\kappa$.
+In field-theoretical language, the effective action corresponds to the low-energy \footnote{To avoid confusion, note that the language ``high'' and ``low energy'' stems from the field-theoretic practice of working in frequency space; here, the kernel eigenmodes are akin to wavelengths, i.e., ``high-energy'' modes mean modes with low eigenvalues. } effective action that describes the system up to the scale set by the cutoff, $\kappa$.
 From a Bayesian perspective, this amounts to marginalizing over the hidden degrees of freedom that are inaccessible to the observer.

 Our objective is now to perform the integral over the higher modes in \eqref{eq:Seff}.
 However, the presence of the interaction term complicates this, so we will first recast this term in a way which makes the interaction between the lesser and greater GP modes more tractable.
 To this end, we observe that the feature modes, $\phi_k(x)$, are functions over the data, which in turn is drawn from the data measure, $\mathrm{d}\mu_x=p_\mathrm{data}(x)\mathrm{d}x$.
 It will prove more convenient to instead treat these as fluctuating random variables over the data measure.
-To do this, we insert an identity of the given form into the integral over the data measure $\mathrm{d}\mu_x$ in the interaction term
+To do this, we insert the identity in the following form into the integral over the data measure $\mathrm{d}\mu_x$ in the interaction term:

 where $\varphi_k$ is a random variable over data space.
 The interaction term then becomes